esp32-net6-http

 }

-With this file, we can easily set up our .NET backend to listen to the requests that the ESP32 is going to send.
-The code, for example, would be the following,
+With this file, making our .NET backend to listen for the requests that the ESP32 will send is very simple.
+The code, for example, would be as follows,

 InitWebServer();